TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 else
-  response = "You're all grown up" end puts response
+  response = "You're all grown up" end puts response #=> "You're all grown up"
 ```

-However, if your conditional statements are complicated, then using an if; else statement would probably make more sense.
+However, if your conditional statements are complicated, then using an `if..else` statement would probably make more sense.
 Remember, **above all else your code needs to be readable and understandable by other people**, especially in the development stage.
 You can always optimize your code for efficiency once it's finished and you're moving to a production environment where speed matters.